AaravLabsOffical/AaravLabs/README.md

 ## Deploying

-Since all the code is containerized, you can deploy
+Since all the code is containerized, you can deploy a production ready server in just 1 minute and 30 seconds.

 1. Clone the repository with `git clone https://github.com/AaravLabsOfficial/AaravLabs.git`
 2. `cd AaravLabs`